 - JAMA Oncology.
 2019. [ Journal Article ]

 - Oncology.
 31(4): 265-73, 2017. [ Journal Article ]

 Dr. Del Rivero earned her medical degree from the Faculty of Medicine at the University of Veracruz in Veracruz, Mexico.
-Dr. Del Rivero then completed her internal medicine residency at Woodhull Medical and Mental Health Center/NYU-Langone Medical Center in Brooklyn.
-Following residency, she completed a fellowship in endocrinology at The Inter-Institute Endocrinology Training Program (IETP) at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), The National Institute of Child Health and Human Development (NICHD), and The National Institute of Dental and Craniofacial Research (NIDCR) where she was part of a research team developing clinical trials for pheochromocytoma and paraganglioma.
-She then joined as Assistant Professor at the Montefiore Einstein Center for Cancer Care (MECCC) focusing on the managmeny of all endocrine tumors such as advanced gastroenteropancreatic neuroendocrine tumors, adrenocortical cancer, pheochromocytoma/paraganglioma and other endocrine malignancies.
+Dr. Del Rivero then completed her internal medicine residency at Woodhull Medical and Mental Health Center/New York University (NYU)-Langone Medical Center in Brooklyn.
+Following residency, she completed a fellowship in endocrinology at the Inter-Institute Endocrinology Training Program (IETP) at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the National Institute of Child Health and Human Development (NICHD), and the National Institute of Dental and Craniofacial Research (NIDCR) where she was part of a research team developing clinical trials for pheochromocytoma and paraganglioma.
+She then joined as Assistant Professor at the Montefiore Einstein Center for Cancer Care (MECCC) focusing on the managment of all endocrine tumors, such as advanced gastroenteropancreatic neuroendocrine tumors, adrenocortical cancer, pheochromocytoma/paraganglioma and other endocrine malignancies.
 She subsequently completed a second fellowship in oncology at the National Cancer Institute.
 Dr. Del Rivero is board certified in Internal Medicine, Endocrinology, Diabetes and Metabolism and Oncology.

 Dr. Del Rivero serves on the Board of Directors of the North American Neuroendocrine Tumor Society (NANETS) and serves on the Guidelines Committee.